Temporomandibular Joint (TMJ) Syndrome (cont.)

 TMJ Syndrome Symptoms and Signs

 - Pain in the facial muscles and jaw joints may radiate to the neck or shoulders.
-Joints may be overstretched.
-You may experience muscle spasms from TMJ syndrome.
-You may feel pain every time you talk, chew, or yawn.
-Pain usually appears in the joint itself, in front of the ear, but it may move elsewhere in the skull, face, or jaw and lead to headaches, dizziness, and even migraines.
+Joints may be overstretched and muscle spasms can occur.
+The pain may occur with talking, chewing, or yawning.
+Pain usually appears in the joint itself, in front of the ear, or it may move elsewhere on the, face, scalp or jaw and lead to headaches, dizziness, and even symptoms of migraines.

 - TMJ syndrome may cause ear pain, ringing in the ears (tinnitus), and hearing loss.
 Sometimes people mistake TMJ pain for an ear problem, such as an ear infection, when the ear is not the problem at all.

-- When the joints move, you may hear sounds, such as clicking, grating, and/or popping.
-Others may also be able to hear the sounds.
-Clicking and popping are common.
+- When the joints move, they may produce sounds, such as clicking, grating, and/or popping.
+Others may also be able to hear the clicking and popping sounds.
 This means the disc may be in an abnormal position.
-Sometimes no treatment is needed if the sounds give you no pain.
+Sometimes no treatment is needed if the sounds do not cause pain.

-- Your face and mouth may swell on the affected side.
+- The face and mouth may swell on the affected side.

-- The jaw may lock wide open (then it is dislocated), or it may not open fully at all.
+- The jaw may lock in a wide open position (indicating that it is dislocated), or it may not open fully at all.
 Also, upon opening, the lower jaw may deviate to one side.
-You may find yourself favoring one painful side or the other by opening your jaw awkwardly.
+Some people may experience favoring one painful side or the other by opening the jaw awkwardly.
 These changes could be sudden.
-Your teeth may not fit properly together, and your bite may feel odd.
+The teeth may not fit properly together, and the bite may feel odd.

 Must Read Articles Related to Temporomandibular Joint (TMJ) Syndrome